 Interesting questions raised by ABC TV show

 In our blogs, Waster covers progress made by the waste industry.
-This includes improvements in recycling, collection services, and environmental outcomes that a business, household, or the likes can enjoy.
+This includes improvements in recycling, collection services, and environmental outcomes that a business, household, or the like can enjoy.
 As a result, we find it difficult to watch the negative light placed on the sector.
 However, we recognise it is vital to continually improve and do the best for customers and the environment.

 Of course, we have also covered some tougher questions about the Aussie waste management industry in recent months.
-We have asked fundamentally difficult questions on topics like is recycling a waste of time?
+We have asked fundamentally difficult questions on topics like is a waste of time.
 Or, we have also asked: is prevention better than cure?
 Should we just stop using plastic in the first place?

 Note: the answer to that one is yes!